kubescape/vscode-kubescape/README.md

 ### Frameworks

-Frameworks are collections of controls.
+[Frameworks](https://www.armosec.io/blog/kubernetes-security-frameworks-and-guidance/?utm_source=github&utm_medium=repository) are collections of controls.
-There are some builtin controls that kubescape can use by default and can be downloaded locally for an offline scan.
+There are some built-in controls that Kubescape can use by default and can be downloaded locally for an offline scan.
-Kubescape extension for vscode is using this method to increase it's scanning speed.
+The Kubescape extension for VS code uses this method to increase it's scanning speed.

 #### Choosing required frameworks

-One can choose which frameworks are necessary by adding their names into the `Required Frameworks` configuration.
-This list only ensure that the frameworks in it will be downloaded - it's not marking them for scaning usage.
+You can choose which frameworks used by adding their names into the `Required Frameworks` configuration.
+This list only ensures that the frameworks in it will be downloaded.
+It does not mark them for scanning usage.

 Default : Empty.
-Meaning all available framework will be downloaded.
+Meaning all available frameworks will be downloaded.

-#### Overriding framework directory
+#### Overriding the framework directory

-The used frameworks are getting downloaded to kubescape directory by default.
+The used frameworks are downloaded to the Kubescape directory by default.
-One can simply copy / download to this directory any desired framework.
+You can simply copy / download any desired framework to this directory.
-Alternatively, you can use `Custom Frameworks Dir` configuration to choose a different directory for frameworks.
+Alternatively, you can use the `Custom Frameworks Dir` configuration to choose a different directory for frameworks.

 Default: Not set.
-Use kubescape binary directory.
+Uses the Kubescape binary directory.

 #### Specify frameworks for scanning

-To specify which framework to use for scanning you can list them in the `Scan Frameworks` configuration.
+To specify which frameworks to use for scanning you can list them in the `Scan Frameworks` configuration.

-Those frameworks will be used at the moment of a scan.
-If not exists - they will be downloaded automatically.
+The specified frameworks will be used for the scan.
+If they dont exist, they will be downloaded automatically.

 Default: Not set.
-Use frameworks from the framework directory.
+Uses frameworks from the framework directory.

 ### Kubescape Version

-By default, I use a version of kubescape which is teseted more against integration with this extension.
+By default, I use a version of Kubescape that works well with this extension.

-If, however, one wishes to use the latest and greatest it can be configured via the `Version Tier` option by setting it to 'latest'
+If, however, you wish to use the latest and greatest it can be configured via the `Version Tier` option by setting it to 'latest'

 ![kubescape-config](./images/kubescape-config.png)